AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

 ## Clone the sample data repository

-This section discusses how to install Magento sample data by cloning the sample data repository.
+This section discusses how to install sample data by cloning the sample data repository.
 You can clone the sample data repository in any of the following ways:

 *  Clone with the [SSH protocol](#clone-with-ssh)
 *  Clone with the [HTTPS protocol](#clone-with-https)